Skip to content

 Key Behaviours:

-• The content is validated in-place.
-It is not copied elsewhere.
+• Content is validated in-place — it is not copied or moved.

-• Size limits are enforced using max_file_size (defaults to 1 GB).
+• Size limits are enforced via max_file_size (defaults to 1 GB).

 Attachment handling is governed by content location rules: